-This case study investigates the effect of different design techniques integrated in the 360° immersive video Historic Rethymno virtual tour with respect to immersion and engagement levels achieved.
-The main objectives of this study were:
+This case study investigates the effect of different design techniques integrated in the 360° immersive video historic Rethymno virtual tour with respect to immersion and engagement levels achieved.
+The main objectives of this study were as follows:

-- the evaluation of the overall design approach followed in terms of engagement and immersion offered; - the comparative assessment of the effectiveness of the techniques applied for immersive moderate motion design (walking simulation - video resources with locomotion vs direct teleportation); - the comparative assessment of the techniques applied for navigation with location reference design (user of human actor vs graphic UI elements); - the evaluation of the educational potentials and engagement level offered through the gamification of a Cultural Heritage storytelling experience using the 360° video medium.
+- The evaluation of the overall design approach followed in terms of engagement and immersion offered; - The comparative assessment of the effectiveness of the techniques applied for immersive moderate motion design (walking simulation-video resources with locomotion vs direct teleportation); - The comparative assessment of the techniques applied for navigation with location reference design (user of human actor vs graphic UI elements); - The evaluation of the educational potentials and engagement level offered through the gamification of a Cultural

+Heritage storytelling experience using the 360° video medium.

-In order to serve the purpose of this study, the testbed (the 360° immersive video Historic Rethymno virtual tour) has been designed following the experience and interaction design layers techniques categorization (outlined in Section 3).
-Those are depicted in different colour codes in Table 1 (green for navigationlocation reference design, orange for moderate motion design, purple for gamified design and blue for the motivational elements that may trigger user choice).
-Each scene of the testbed integrates relevant design elements falling in different categories of the experience and interaction design layers (outlined in Section 3) captured in (Figure 1).
+In order to serve the purpose of this study, the testbed (the 360° immersive video historic Rethymno virtual tour) has been designed following the experience and interaction design layer technique categorisation (outlined in Section 3).
+Those are depicted in different colour codes in Table 1 (green for navigation-location reference design, orange for moderate motion design, purple for gamified design and blue for the motivational elements that may trigger user choice).
+Each scene of the testbed integrates relevant design elements falling in different categories of the experience and interaction design layers (outlined in Section 3) captured in (Fig. 1).
 The top row of Table 1 indicates the scenes and the scene content, while the columns correspond to the design elements integrated per scene.